simonredfern/SimonSaysSeeq/SimonSaysSeeqTeensyBetweener/README.md

     - A lack of clock here will stop the sequencer

-Trig 2 in does nothing (Reset Sequence in Future?)
+Trig 2 In is to reset the whole Sequence to Step 1

 Trig 3 In is to Mute Gate A